-You now have the all the proportions you need to crack on with the job.
+You now have all the proportions you need to crack on with the job.

 Why not use a lightbox?

 A lightbox, if you don’t already know, is an opaque screen backlit with a strong light.
-The artist tapes and preliminary sketch or photocopy onto the screen and tapes the drawing paper over the top of that.
+The artist tapes a preliminary sketch or photocopy onto the screen and tapes the drawing paper over the top.
 The artist then traces the outline.

-I did own a lightbox many years ago but it only worked well in a darkened room and was only good for tracing onto thin paper.
-It was expedient for drawing commercial work, where time mattered, but it always depressed me slightly.
-I hated drawing in a darkened room, even if it was only for 20 mins.
+I made own a lightbox many years ago, but it only worked well in a darkened room and was only good for tracing onto thin paper.
+It was expedient for drawing commercial work, where time mattered.

-How Scale Up Your Drawing Using a Projector
+How to Scale Up Your Drawing Using a Projector

 I also experimented with projectors many years ago.
 In those days there were three choices, slide, overhead, and opaque projectors.
 Now you have digital projectors that are far better.

-I owned an opaque projector back in the 80’s and amazingly they are still manufactured to this day and called Artographs.
+I owned an opaque projector back in the ’80s and amazingly they are still manufactured and called Autographs.